peetonn/fast-style-transfer/README.md

-# Semantic Image Segmentation Web Service
+# Fast Style Transfer Web Service

 This service is built atop [TensorFlow CNN for fast style transfer](https://github.com/lengstrom/fast-style-transfer) implementation.
 For detailed information, please refer to the README of this repo.